Federal Way football player dies after collapsing at team workout, officials say

 He went into cardiac arrest, Battalion Chief Joel Barrett said, and was unconscious when fire crews arrived at about 4 p.m.

-Crews performed CPR on Harris, but could not revive him, Barrett said.
+Crews performed CPR on Harris, but could not revive him.
 Harris was transported to St. Francis Hospital in Federal Way, where he later died.

 Staff members, coaches and teammates at Federal Way took to social media Tuesday evening to offer their condolences.